18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 ECOCOR PASSIVE HOUSES

-Its Solsken series is a great place to start, including the Clover model at 1,051 square feet, two bedrooms and one bath, starting at $271,000.
-The Goldenrod Morse Court, shown, with an extra bath (and nearly 400 more square feet), is available starting at $364,000 for the Passiv Shell option.
-Photo courtesy Ecocor
+Its Solsken series is a great place to start.
+The Clover model at 1,051 square feet, with two bedrooms and one bath, starts at $271,000.
+The Goldenrod Morse Court, shown, features an extra bath and nearly 400 more square feet; $364,000 for the Passiv Shell option.

 House with white exterior, Ecocor Passive House Goldenrod Morse Court